ComputerFinance/Computacional_Economics/README.md

 | 03-Complete_simulation.R              | Generation of the prediction metrics, such as R², MAE, and residuals, and storing the selected features for the predictions.  |

 ## Instructions

+## Issues and bugs

+If you've found an issue within the code, please use [Git issue system](https://github.com/ComputerFinance/CEJOR/issues).
+That way everyone will be able to see the history of issues and corrections.